 Nepal is a federal democratic republic.
-The 2015 constitution establishes the political system, including the framework for a prime minister as the chief executive, a bicameral parliament, and seven provinces.
-In November and December 2017 the country held national elections for the lower house of parliament and the newly created provincial assemblies.
-Domestic and international observers characterized the national elections as "generally well conducted," although some observers noted a lack of transparency in the work of the Election Commission of Nepal (ECN).
+The 2015 constitution established the political system, including the framework for a prime minister as the chief executive, a bicameral parliament, and seven provinces.
+In 2017 the country held national elections for the lower house of parliament and the newly created provincial assemblies.
+Domestic and international observers characterized the national elections as "generally well conducted," although some noted a lack of transparency in the work of the Election Commission of Nepal (ECN).